 In the left side bar you can change settings and details about the PDF or JPG you will be generating.
 For this example, let’s give our map the name “Capitol Peak Overnight” by typing it into the Title field.
 We will leave the rest of the settings on default.
 Click Generate PDF at the bottom of the left side bar to generate a PDF of your selected area.

 PDFs of maps are saved for a set period of time and will appear in Your Data under the Your PDFs tab until their expiration date.
 To access your saved PDFs, click on Your Data on the left upper left side and then select the Your PDFs tab.

 For more information about printing and related functions, visit the Printing Chapter.

 For this example I will be using an iOS mobile device but the steps would be the same for Android although some of the icons do differ.
-When you sign in, make sure you log into the same server (either CalTopo or SARTopo) and the same login method as you did on the web so that you can access all your saved maps and as well as your subscription if you have one.
+When you sign in, make sure to use the same login method as you did on the web so that you can access all your saved maps and as well as your subscription if you have one.
 If you dno't have a CalTopo account yet, you can also create one by choosing "Sign Up".

-To access the maps in your account, click on the three bar menu in the upper left hand corner.
-Click Your Maps and all the maps in your account will appear.
-To select a map, simply click on the map name.
+To access the maps in your account, tap on the three bar menu in the upper left hand corner.
+Tap Your Maps and all the maps in your account will appear.
+To select a map, simply tap on the map name.
 As long as you have a data connection, this will load and open the map in the CalTopo mobile app.
-Let’s click on the map we made “Capitol Peak Overnight” and voila!
+Let’s tap on the map we made “Capitol Peak Overnight” and voila!
 You should now see this map in the map viewer on the mobile app.

 If you have a data connection, any changes you make to objects (add, edit or delete) in the mobile app will be automatically updated on the web.
 If you don’t have a data connection, changes will be updated once a data connection is reestablished.